To Receive Updates, Info, Specials and more, just get our Free Weekly-Email. Sign Up Unsubscribe

 Currently, The Destiny Foundation is in the process of translating Rabbi Wein’s riveting accounts of Jewish history into a series of films on Jewish personalities – the first, entitled Rashi-A Light After The Dark Ages, was released in 2000, and Rambam/The Story of Maimonides had its premiere in New York, in November 2004.
 Currently in production, The Destiny Foundation is preparing a 10-part documentary series, based on Rabbi Wein’s history of the Jews in the twentieth century, Faith & Fate.

-Rabbi Wein, a member of the Illinois Bar Association, is the recipient of the Educator of the Year Award from The Covenant Foundation in 1993.
-Most recently, Rabbi Wein received the Torah Prize Award from Machon Harav Frank in Jerusalem for his achievements in teaching Torah and spreading Judaism throughout the world.
-Rabbi Wein makes his home in Jerusalem.
+Rabbi Wein is a member of the Illinois Bar Association and is the recipient of the Educator of the Year Award from the Covenant Foundation/1993.
+Most recently Rabbi Wein received the Torah Prize Award from Machon Harav Frank in Jerusalem for his achievements in teaching Torah and spreading Judaism around the world.
+Rabbi Wein lives and teaches in Jerusalem.

 FILM SERIES: HERALDS OF DESTINY